Zeleo/recurrence-expression/README.md

 patterns.
 It's a Java library but written in Clojure.

 Recurrence pattern is the pattern of date and time you establish when you say, for example, "Let's meet every Tuesday at 9:30am".
-Recurrence expression lets you write these patterns in JSON.
+Recurrence expression lets you specify these patterns in JSON.

 Here is an example of a recurrence expression: